localizethedocs/cmake-docs-l10n/README.md

 <p></p>

-This is a localization project of CMake Documentation.
+The goal of this project is to translate the CMake documentation into multiple languages.
 Translations are contributed via the Crowdin platform and automatically synchronized with the GitHub repository.
+Translations can be previewed on GitHub Pages.

 <div align="center">
 <table>